AnjaliBhardwaj20/MINDS-Dataset/README.md

 7. Text2emotion python package

 ## Cite paper:
-Anjali Bhardwaj and Muhammad Abulaish, In Proceedings of the Workshop on Context-aware NLP in eHealth, Co-located with the 19th International Conference on Natural Language Processing (ICON), IIIT Delhi, India, December 15-18, 2022, pp. 1-8.
+Bhardwaj, A., & Abulaish, M. (2023).
+MINDS: A Multi-label Emotion and Sentiment Classification Dataset Related to COVID-19, In Proceedings of the WNLPe-Health 2022: The First Workshop on Context-aware NLP in eHealth, Co-located with the 19th International Conference on Natural Language Processing (ICON), IIIT Delhi, India, December 15-18, 2022.